-PHOTOS: East Texas Boaters Rally in Pro-Trump Flotilla
+Photos: Texas Boat Rally for Trump

 Boaters from all around Lake Livingston rallied near the Trinity River Dam to form a parade flotilla.
 The boaters assembled in formation and cruised Texas’ second-largest lake.

-As the parade of boats moved up the east shoreline, families came out to waive in support of the effort to help turn out East Texas voters for Trump.
+As the parade of boats moved up the east shoreline, families came out to wave and support the effort to turn out East Texas voters for Trump.

 Event organizers Ron and Pam Lang told Breitbart Texas this is the second Trump Boat Parade put together on Lake Livingston in recent weeks.
-They said many patriotic souls braved rain and lightning on September 5 during the Labor Day weekend.
+They said many patriotic souls braved rain and lightning on September 5 during the Labor Day weekend parade organized by Michelle and Regan Colburn.

 “We just wanted to get people together that share the values and show support for our country,” the Langs expressed.
 “We are conservatives and avid Trump supporters; we also support our law enforcement officers and first responders and can’t imagine not having them.”